kobotoolbox/docs/_sources/gdpr.md.txt

 ## Requesting to be Forgotten

-If you would like us to delete all of your project data, including your KoboToolbox account, please contact the Support Team and mention 'GDPR Request to be Forgotten.'
+If you would like us to delete all of your project data, including your KoBoToolbox account, please contact the Support Team and mention 'GDPR Request to be Forgotten.'